 The orchestration of vertical applications deployed in a Telco Edge, poses the challenge of integrating it with a 3GPP system.
 The establishment of a session from a UE to a vertical application is indeed always handled by a 3GPP Core.
 The CN takes cares of the configuration of the user plane between the UE and the vertical application located in a Data Network (DN).
 This is enabled by the framework specified in 3GPP allowing an Application Function (AF) to communicate with a 5G Core registering the application including its services.
-ETSI MEC [39] and 3GPP [40] are defining specifications and APIs for Telco edge application providers to deploy and to orchestrate applications seamlessly across multiple operators and offering to end users roaming on Telco edge applications.
+ETSI MEC [39] and 3GPP [40] are defining specifications and APIs for Telco edge application management and orchestration and federation mechanisms for these APIs.
+The scenario foresees application providers to deploy and to orchestrate applications seamlessly across multiple operators and offering to end users roaming on Telco edge applications.
 This scenario is also covered by GSMA [3].